Use a deployment script

 When this option is selected, it checks that Deep Security Manager is using a valid TLS certificate from a trusted certificate authority (CA) when downloading the agent software, which can help prevent a “man in the middle” attack.
 You can check whether Deep Security Manager is using a valid CA certificate by looking at the browser bar in the Deep Security Manager console.

 For Deep Security software installations only:By default, Deep Security Manager uses a self-signed certificate, which is not compatible with the Validate Deep Security Manager TLS certificate option.
-If your Deep Security Manager is not behind a load balancer, see Replace the Deep Security Manager SSL certificate for instructions on replacing the default self-signed certificate with a certificate from a trusted certificate authority.
+If your Deep Security Manager is not behind a load balancer, see Replace the Deep Security Manager TLS certificate for instructions on replacing the default self-signed certificate with a certificate from a trusted certificate authority.
 If the manager is behind a load balancer, you will need to replace the load balancer's certificates.

 - The deployment script generator will display the script, which you can use in your preferred deployment tool.